 Land Securities Group's shares were split on a 15:16 basis on 28 September 2017.
 So if you had owned 16 shares the day before before the split, the next day you'd have owned 15 shares.
 This wouldn't directly have changed the overall worth of your Land Securities Group shares – just the quantity.
 However, indirectly, the new 6.7% higher share price could have impacted the market appetite for Land Securities Group shares which in turn could have impacted Land Securities Group's share price.

-Over the last 12 months, Land Securities Group's shares have ranged in value from as little as 499.5p up to 1001p.
+Over the last 12 months, Land Securities Group's shares have ranged in value from as little as 466.5398p up to 968.8891p.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (LSE average) beta is 1, while Land Securities Group's is 1.2367.
-This would suggest that Land Securities Group's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (LSE average) beta is 1, while Land Securities Group's is 1.4284.
+This would suggest that Land Securities Group's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

-At Landsec, we believe great places are for people to experience and are made with the experience of great people.
-As one of the largest real estate companies in Europe, our £13.8 billion portfolio spans 24 million sq ft of well-connected, experience-led retail, leisure, workspace and residential hubs, with a growing focus on London.
+At Landsec, we strive to connect communities, realise potential and deliver sustainable places.
+As one of the largest real estate companies in Europe, our £11.8 billion portfolio spans 24 million sq ft (as at 30 September 2020) of well-connected retail, leisure, workspace and residential hubs.
 From the iconic Piccadilly Lights in the West End and the regeneration of London's Victoria, to the creation of retail destinations at Westgate Oxford and Trinity Leeds, we own and manage some of the most successful and memorable real estate in the UK.
 We aim to lead our industry in critical long-term issues ? from diversity and community employment, to carbon reduction and climate resilience.
 We deliver value for our shareholders, great experiences for our customers and positive change for our communities.
-At Landsec, everything is experience.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.